Andrew Turner (politician): One Wight

 In July 2010, Deputy Prime Minister Nick Clegg announced plans to normalise the size of constituencies to around 77,000 with plans for part of the island to be represented by a mainland MP, something which has not happened since 1832.
 Two exceptions to the boundary changes had been made to Scottish islands but it was felt that as the Isle of Wight was geographically closer to the mainland, such an exception would not be necessary.
 The One Wight campaign, led by Turner launched with a petition on 23 July 2010 and within the first week over 1,500 people had signed, which had increased to 5,000 by the middle of August.
 The target of 10,000 signatures was reached over the Garlic Festival weekend in August with the final figure of 17,529 before the petition reached Downing Street.

 On 6 September 2010, the OneWight petition was taken to Downing Street with Turner and several other island representatives including Labour representative Mark Chiverton and Liberal Democrat representative Jill Wareham who both stood as candidates in the 2010 general election.
 The goal of OneWight was to have one MP for the Isle of Wight.
-Turner did not succeed in this objective, although the boundary review recommending two MPs for the island has yet to be agreed by Parliament.
+Turner did originally succeed in this objective, although the 2023 Periodic Review of Westminster constituencies proposed the division of the island into Isle of Wight East and Isle of Wight West, electing two MPs.